craigrbarnes/isoline-demo/README.md

-# Isoline routing using HLS and harp.gl
+# Isoline routing using HERE Rest APIs and harp.gl

-This tutorial combines the harp.gl with HERE's Isoline router which define all reachable area within a certain time and transportation mode.
+This tutorial combines harp.gl with HERE's Isoline router to display places to eat within 1KM of a location in Chicago.

 harp.gl is a beta product and we are always looking to improve it with your feedback.
 For any comments, suggestions, or bug reports, we encourage you to create an issue on the harp.gl GitHub repository

 ### Become a HERE Developer